 Information about Mortar

 Mortar is a fundamental building material found in most modern and historical buildings.
-It has been used in some form or another dating back to early civilisations such as the Roman, Greek and Egyptians.
-The constituent materials used have changed somewhat over time, but their function has remained the same; to be used as a binder for brick and stone blocks in construction and as a bedding material in pavement construction.
+It has been used in some form or another dating back to early civilisations such as the Romans, Greeks and Egyptians.
+The constituent materials used have changed somewhat over time but their function has remained the same: to be used as a binder for brick and stone blocks in construction and as a bedding material in pavement construction.

-Today the most commonly used materials in mortar are ordinary Portland cement (OPC) with or without lime, which are mixed along with sand and water in various proportions to form a hardened adhesive material.
+Today the most commonly used materials in mortar are ordinary Portland cement (OPC), with or without lime, which is mixed along with sand and water in various proportions to form a hardened adhesive material.